-No one is to re-enter the building following a fire or fire drill until permission has been given by Saskatoon Fire and Protective Services, Saskatoon Police Service, Protective Services, the Chief Fire Warden or a WSR representative.
-Door guards shall not allow entry until they have been notified by one of the above mentioned authorities.
+No one is to re-enter the building following a fire or fire drill until permission has been given by Saskatoon Fire Department, Protective Services, the Chief Fire Warden or a Safety Resources representative.

-Step 5: REPORT THE FIRE.
+Step 5: REPORT THE FIRE

-As soon as possible the supervisor in the area or unit designate must report the fire by completing a university incident report using Safety Resources online incident reporting system, at http://safetyresources.usask.ca
+As soon as possible the supervisor in the area or unit designate must report the fire by completing a university incident report using Safety Resources' online incident reporting system at http://safetyresources.usask.ca.